From 4 May 2021, you will be asked to sign a marriage schedule/document at your ceremony, rather than a marriage register.

 How you will receive your marriage certificate

 Once we have entered your marriage into the electronic register, we will produce and post your certificate to you within seven days of the schedule/document being returned to our office.
+You will no longer receive a marriage certificate at the ceremony.
+All certificates will be produced electronically and are no longer handwritten.

 If your ceremony is taking place with registrars in attendance, then they will return the marriage schedule to the office.